You’re planning to spend 3 days in Seville and are not sure what to do. Then you’re in good hands!

 Reyes

 Reyes is the Spanish Christmas celebration of the three kings bringing presents for the baby Jesus.
 If you happen to be in Seville on the 5th and the 6th of January, be prepared for massive parades throughout the city.
-Massive floats are carried with the three kings throwing sweets to eager kids on the sideline.
+Massive floats are carried with the three kings throwing sweets to eager kids on the sidelines.

 This is the day the locals have big meals at home with their families and exchange presents.